 Each academic program of the Duke University School of Nursing has developed its own Student Handbook.
 Information relevant to all programs is included in all handbooks, supplemented by program-specific information.
 Wherever possible, students are referred also to electronic references via the use of hyperlinks.
 This Student Handbook is designed to be a ready resource for currently enrolled PhD students and faculty of the PhD Program in Nursing at Duke University School of Nursing, and for prospective applicants to the Program.
+Changes will be made to the electronic version of the handbook as they occur.
+Consult the electronic copy for the most current information.

-Because the PhD Program in Nursing is a doctoral program within the Duke University Graduate School, students are also responsible for knowing and following the University policies and requirements described in the 2017-2018 Bulletin of the Duke University Graduate School.
+Because the PhD Program in Nursing is a doctoral program within the Duke University Graduate School, students are also responsible for knowing and following the University policies and requirements described in the 2022-2023 Bulletin of the Duke University Graduate School.